YuanXun9834/SG_Routing_UI_LinYuanXun/docs/User_Stories/User_Stories.md

 1. The control panel provides input fields for start point (longitude, latitude, description)
 2. The control panel provides input fields for end point (longitude, latitude, description)
 3. Default values are pre-filled for start and end points (Bedok 85 and Choa Chu Kang Road)
+4. A "Plan Mode" feature allows users to click on the map to set start and end points
+5. When entering plan mode, users are prompted to click on the map for the start point first
+6. After selecting the start point, users are prompted to click on the map for the end point
+7. After selecting both points in plan mode, the route is automatically calculated
-4. A "Calculate Route" button is available
+8. A "Calculate Route" button is available for manual route calculation
-5. When the button is clicked, the application sends a route request to the backend
+9. When the button is clicked, the application sends a route request to the backend
-6. The route is displayed on the map as a blue line
+10. The route is displayed on the map as a blue line
-7. Start point is marked with a green marker on the map
+11. Start point is marked with a green marker on the map
-8. End point is marked with a red marker on the map
+12. End point is marked with a red marker on the map
-9. The map automatically zooms to fit the route
+13. The map automatically zooms to fit the route
-10. If route calculation fails, an error message is displayed
+14. If route calculation fails, an error message is displayed
-11. The route calculation respects the currently selected travel type
+15. The route calculation respects the currently selected travel type
-12. The "Calculate Route" button is disabled when the server is not ready or during loading
+16. The "Calculate Route" button is enabled when valid start and end points are set
+17. Points selected via plan mode persist in the input fields after route calculation

 ---